 Sign up to receive our newsletter and additional e-mail updates.

-In my Washington, DC office, internships run throughout the fall, spring or summer semesters for college students.
+In my Washington, DC office, internships run throughout the fall, spring or summer semesters.
 Although all internships in all offices are unpaid, students gain invaluable work experience.
 The hours are flexible to accommodate students' hectic course schedules, but generally run 9:00 a.m. to 6:00 p.m. when Congress is in session, and 9:00 a.m. to 5:00 p.m. when not in session.

 In my Indiana office, interns may be asked to do a variety of things, including day-to-day office work such as answering phones, writing letters and assisting with media clips.
 In addition, interns may be assigned to assist in various constituent case work or work on District-based projects of importance.